proprefenetre/julius/README.md

 The Caesar Cipher is a wonderful encryption algorithm if you have got nothing to hide.
 Its strong points are that the cipher is very easy to break, and that everybody knows about it.
+No more worrying about lost keys!

+# TO DO
+- print usage when used without arguments
+- accept input without flags or command line flags

-## Usage
+# Usage

 ~~~
 Caesar 1.0